 Fair Value Measurements

-I evel 1 Level 2 Level 3 Total
+Level 1 Level 2 Level 3 Total

-LMM portfolio investments \$ \$ \$ 33,616 \$ 33,616
+LMM portfolio investments \$ \$ - \$ 33,616 \$ 33,616

-Private Loan investments 47,655 47,655
+Private Loan investments - 47,655 47,655

-Middle Market investments - 391,016 391,016
+Middle Market investments 391,016 391,016

 Other Portfolio investments 1,575 1,575

 Total \$ - \$ - \$ 473,862 \$ 473,862

 The significant unobservable inputs used in the fair value measurement of the Company's LMM equity securities and Private Loan equity securities, which are generally valued through an average of the discounted cash flow technique and the market comparable/enterprise value technique (unless one of these approaches is not applicable), are (i) EBITDA multiples and (ii) the weighted average cost of capital ("WACC").
 Significant increases (decreases) in EBITDA multiple inputs in isolation would result in a significantly higher (lower) fair value measurement.
-Conversely, significant increases (decreases) in WACC inputs in isolation would result in a significant unobservable inputs used in the fair value measurement of the Company's LMM, Middle Market and Private Loan debt investments are (i) risk adjusted discount rates used in the Yield-to-Maturity valuation technique (described in Note 2 - Basis of Presentation and Summary of Significant Accounting Policies - Valuation of Portfolio Investments) and (ii) the percentage of expected principal recovery.
+Conversely, significant increases (decreases) in WACC inputs in isolation would result in a significantly lower (higher) fair value measurement.
+The significant unobservable inputs used in the fair value measurement of the Company's LMM, Middle Market and Private Loan debt investments are (i) risk adjusted discount rates used in the Yield-to-Maturity valuation technique (described in Note 2 - Basis of Presentation and Summary of Significant Accounting Policies-Valuation of Portfolio Investments) and (ii) the percentage of expected principal recovery.
 Significant increases (decreases) in any of these discount rates in isolation would result in a significantly lower (higher) fair value measurement.
+Significant increases (decreases) in any of these expected principal recovery percentages in isolation would result in a significantly higher (lower) fair value measurement.
 However, due to the nature of certain investments, fair value measurements may be based on other criteria, such as third-party appraisals of collateral and fair values as determined by independent third parties, which are not presented in the table below.